joangrigorov/uva-re-2016/Week-4/assignments.md

 ## Name the goal(s) that you focused on, whereto the DLO should contribute.
-The DLO:

-1. Aims to enhance the learning process.
+The DLO aims to enhance the learning process.
-2. Insures real-time information supply to students
-3. Is a centralized place for a variaty of course related actions

 ## Present the "theories" / "the way" that you developed to explain how the new "system" will impact those goals.

-TODO
+The DLO should:

+1. Insure real-time information supply to students
+2. Be a centralized place for a variaty of course related actions, such as:
+  - Homework descriptions access
+  - Learning materials
+  - Notifications/Announcements
+  - Grading
+  - Interstudent communication

 ## To make that new system a reality: which features / services should the new DLO offer.
 And what are the requirements for those features.
-TODO

 ## You also make your work of the first four weeks of the course presentable, your contribution could be in the following sections: only describe that that will make clear your contributions and what you've learned.
 No need to answer all questions:
 TODO